RaturiAR7/AR7_Mart/README.md

 # FEATURES

-1. Login Page with validation check.
+1. Login Page with Firebase authentication.
 2. Product Details Page.
 3. Product Cart Page.
 4. Contact page with the power of email.js.